School of Computing

 • Tutorial Group 5: Friday 11:00-12:00

-• Forum: The course forum is hosted on Piazza.
-Participation marks will be awarded to students who present their answers to the tutorial questions.
+• Forum: The course forum is hosted on Ed and will be open in Week 1.
+Participation marks will be awarded to students who take part in discussions.

 Note to NUS-external visitors: Welcome!
 If you're a fellow IR course instructor looking for lecture material, you can see the Syllabus menu item on the nav bar for a preview.
 Please contact me if you'd like to use any of my material.
 Thanks!